ClickHouse/ClickHouse/docs/en/query_language/alter.md

 - Default expression
 - TTL

-    For examples of columns TTL modifying, see [../operations/table_engines/mergetree.md#table_engine-mergetree-ttl].
+    For examples of columns TTL modifying, see [Column TTL](../operations/table_engines/mergetree.md#mergetree-column-ttl).

 If the `IF EXISTS` clause is specified, the query won't return an error if the column doesn't exist.